 Using responsive images in VWO

-When you are testing or deploying changes, it is important to retain the page’s responsive properties.
+When you are testing or rolling out changes, it is important to retain the page’s responsive properties.
 This means that when you change images for a variation, the new image should also have the srcset defined correctly.
 It cannot be a single large image that kills how quickly the page has been designed to load.

 When creating the experience using the Visual Editor, select the image to change and click ‘Change Image’.
 You should be able to change the default image source in the following dialogue.
 Just below that option, ‘Responsive sizes’ shows the different sizes for which the old image’s srcset has been defined.
 You need to replace each image in the set with the new image for that size.
 ‘1x’ represents the normal size and ‘2x’ is usually defined for the image that is twice the size of the normal image.
 The set for the image on your website could be different.